 An optimally functioning heat pump should run in cycles.
 Short-cycling occurs when a heat pump turns on and off frequently without completing a heating or cooling cycle.
-Here’s what makes heat pumps in Norco, CA, short cycle:

-You Have an Oversized Heat Pump
+Oversized Heat Pump Causing Short Cycling?

 HVAC professionals refer to a heat pump as oversized if its temperature regulation capabilities exceed your home’s heating or cooling load.
 An oversized system warms your home too fast and shuts down before a cycle is complete.
+This can also make the system run louder than normal.

 Always use a professional service technician to calculate your home’s heating and cooling load before installing a new heat pump.
 This will help you to choose a heat pump that matches your home’s temperature needs.